Scott Harrington (ice hockey): Columbus Blue Jackets

-During the 2017–18 season, Harrington earned consistent playing time after Ryan Murray was injured, resulting in his playing 24 consecutive games.
-As a result, he also set a career-high with two goals and three assists for five points while also averaging 13:24 per game.
+During the 2017–18 season, Harrington earned consistent playing time after Ryan Murray was injured, resulting in his playing 24 consecutive games, mainly on the team's third defence pairing.
+As a result, he also set new career highs in games played with 32 games, two goals and three assists for five points while also averaging 13:24 per game.
 Prior to the start of the 2018–19 season, Harrington suffered an upper body injury in a preseason game on September 28 and missed the Blue Jackets first two regular season games.
 Upon returning to the lineup, Harrington set new career highs in assists and points with two goals and 15 assists for 17 points in a career-high 73 games.
-He also helped the Blue Jackets advance past the first round of the postseason for the first time in franchise history by recording four assists through 10 playoffs games.
+He also helped the Blue Jackets advance past the first round of the postseason for the first time in franchise history by recording four assists through ten playoffs games.

-Harrington was a consistent healthy scratch during the 2019–20 season, sitting out 22 of 30 games by December.
+In July 2019, Harrington signed a three-year contract with Columbus worth $4.9 million.
+He was a consistent healthy scratch during the 2019–20 season, sitting out 22 of 30 games by December.
 However, as a result of injuries to the Blue Jackets lineup, he suited up for 39 of the team's 70 regular-season games.
-Harrington finished the regular season with one goal and seven assists for eight points.
+Harrington finished the regular season with one goal and seven assists for eight points, before the NHL suspended play due to the COVID-19 pandemic on 12 March 2020.
+When play resumed in the pandemic-postponed 2020 Stanley Cup playoffs the Blue Jackets' lineup was mainly healthy.
+As a result, he made only one appearance in the postseason, going scoreless.

+In the pandemic-shortened 2020–21 season, Harrington once again saw limited playing time, appearing in 12 games, tallying one goal and three points.
+He began the 2021–22 season with Columbus, but had seen such limited action and had been surpassed on the organizational depth chart.
+He was placed on waivers on December 7, 2021, and after going unclaimed, was assigned to Cleveland the next day to get playing time.
+However, by the end of the month he was back with Columbus, being recalled on December 31.
+After spending time on the team's taxi squad, he was returned to Cleveland on January 7, 2022.
+He made seven appearances for Columbus, registering one assist and played in 50 games for Cleveland, notching three goals and seven points.